 The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

-I have spent forty years cooking in my small city kitchen.
-I remember the heavy smells of thick butter and white flour from my youth.
+I have spent 40 years cooking in my small city kitchen.
+I remember the heavy smells of thick butter and white flour from my youth before I created this Healthy Beef Stew Guide.

 Before we dive into my health secrets: make sure you understand the core techniques in my Beef Stew Masterclass.
 I believe that mastering the basics is the first step toward a perfect result.